 C. Peter Wagner and Fredrick Douglas Pennoyer, eds., Wrestling with Dark Angels: Toward a Deeper Understanding of the Supernatural Forces in Spiritual Warfare (Presented at the Academic Symposium on Power Evangelism, Ventura, Calif., U.S.A: Regal Books, 1990)

-Openness and constant awareness of the Holy Spirit is paramount to practice Spiritual Warfare.
+Openness and constant awareness of the Holy Spirit are paramount to practice Spiritual Warfare.
 The more often we pray, the stronger our armor becomes.
 Prayer against the principalities is finally effective when these prayers are in our heart, not as a product of fear or rote recitation.